First published here.

 Emma Barnes taught herself to code after founding her own independent publisher, Snowbooks.
 She went on to build Consonance, the next-generation publishing system.
 Now she’s on a mission to promote tech skills within the publishing industry and beyond.
 Emma is also on the newly-formed BookMachine Editorial Board.

 Wake up, wonder what day it is and remember – great!
 It’s the one day this week that I can dedicate to programming.
 I’m the MD of the indie publisher Snowbooks, and I’m CEO of Consonance, responsible for sales, finance, and customer success, so each day is very different.
-But I reserve at least one day a week for slipping the needle in and luxuriating in single-minded programming.
+But I reserve at least one day a week for luxuriating in single-minded programming.
 It so happens that it’s a Saturday, but that’s when the emails stop… context switching is my biggest foe.

 8am First coffee, and a read through the opening chapters of the new Sandi Metz book about object-oriented programming in Ruby.
 It’s great when you find a book that directly addresses the real-world problems you’re facing.
 I click through to a podcast that she’s on to hear more.

 Yesterday I discussed a piece of code that needs some attention with my colleague, Andy.
 The code is a method which returns a collection of external URLs that gets displayed in Consonance.
 The URLs take you to a book’s Amazon.co.uk page, or Amazon.com page, or Wordery page, or British Library page, and so on — a handy and quick way to check what data is out there in the wild.
 The method doesn’t have automatic test coverage yet, so I’m going to start by documenting current behaviour.
 I do this using an integration test which mirrors what a user would do.
 We use Cucumber which gives us a common language between non-technical team members and programmers.
-I start by creating a new branch of the code based on our master branch, and create a Cucumber feature which literally reads “When I visit the ‘Autodrome’ page in Consonance, and I click on the Amazon.com link, then I should be taken to the ‘Autodrome’ page on Amazon.com”.
+I start by creating a new branch of the code based on our main branch, and create a Cucumber feature which literally reads “When I visit the ‘Autodrome’ page in Consonance, and I click on the Amazon.com link, then I should be taken to the ‘Autodrome’ page on Amazon.com”.
 I then write some code to translate that into automatic test steps.

 1pm: The grand refactor.